Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keeps muscles around the airways from becoming tight.
 Used only in combination with inhaled corticosteroids.

 Knowing how to manage flare-ups is key to asthma control.
 Learn to recognize your child’s symptoms early and to act quickly.
 This will help you stop flare-ups before they get serious.
 Follow your child's Asthma Action Plan.
-If your child doesn't have a plan or if the plan is not up-to-date, talk with his or her health care provider.
+If your child doesn't have an action plan or if the plan is not up-to-date, talk with his or her healthcare provider.
 Your child’s Asthma Action Plan tells you exactly what symptoms signal a flare-up, and what to do.
 The action plan may include:

-Using quick-relief (“rescue”) medication, such as a short-acting bronchodilator.
+Using quick-relief (rescue) medicine, such as a short-acting bronchodilator.
 This eases your child’s breathing right away.

-Continuing or increasing controller medication.
+Continuing or increasing controller medicine.
 This treats airway inflammation, which is the underlying cause of the flare-up.

 Gives quick relief by relaxing the muscles around the airways.